Skip to main content Start main content

 4. What is your average HKDSE admission score and where can I find the average admission scores in recent years?

-Over the last several years, our average HKDSE admission score (under the previous score conversion scale) has been around 20-21.
+Our average HKDSE admission scores for recent admission exercises can be found here.
 In addition to the admission score, we also encourage applicants to consider their own personal interests, career prospects and internship opportunities when making a choice.
-The employment rate of our recent graduates was over 95% with attractive starting salaries.
+A significant number of our recent graduates have secured employment with attractive starting salaries.
 Our internship option allows students to gain up to 32 weeks of working experience while still graduating in 4 years.
 In summary, studying computing prepares you for a good career.

 5. What is the intake quota?